-If your indoor dog is stinky shortly after a bath, you can rule out two obvious possibilities: rolling in something dead or being sprayed by a skunk.
-That still leaves several other possible causes.
+If your dog is still stinky immediately after a bath, there are several possible reasons.
+For an outdoor dog, rolling in something dead or being sprayed by a skunk are two sources of persistent odor.
+For both indoor and outdoor dogs, there are causes related to medical conditions.
 It may take a veterinary exam to pin down the exact cause and recommend a treatment.

 Reasons a Dog Stinks After a Bath